jpt13653903/UCT-FPGA-Course-2022/Practicals/01 - Getting Started/Readme.md

 ![Open Device Manager](06_UART_Setup/02_OpenDeviceManager.png)

 Edit the properties of port&nbsp;B of the `USB Serial Converter`.
+If `Device Manager` does not show the `USB Serial Converter`, you need to install the [FTDI Driver](https://ftdichip.com/drivers/).

 ![Port B Properties](06_UART_Setup/03_PortB_Properties.png)